evekhm/gcp_cloud_function/README.md

 ```

 ### 5. Query BigTable
 Check its working.
-If all steps completed sucessfully, after  few minutes data will begin appearing in bigquery and could be queried.
+If all steps completed sucessfully, data will begin appearing in BigQuery and could be queried:

 ```sh
 bin/query